carlosfrias/apigee-opdk-update-component/README.md

 Apigee OPDK Update Component
 =========

-This repository contains an Ansible role to perform an update to a component of the Apigee platform.
+This repository contains an Ansible role to perform an update to the version of a component of the Apigee platform.

 Requirements
 ------------